Challenges in Patio Door Replacements

-For this project we had three major challenges we had to overcome in order to complete this project:
+For this unique project in Chatham, the client was looking to expand the width of their door, requiring a patio door replacement and frame expansion.
+After evaluating the state of the existing door, we observed that we had three major challenges we had to overcome in order to complete this project:

 1. Converting a small single man door opening into a 5ft patio sliding door opening.

 2. The entire opening is framed in for a single 3ft man door which now has to be converted to 5ft.
 We have to re-frame and support the wall in-order for everything to operate properly